D-Skr/wlabs/README.md

 In the following lab, you will be practicing making use of event listeners to trigger events in JavaScript.
 You will combine this knowledge with what we just learned about making JavaScript requests using the axios library.

-- Part 1 - Start your lab server:
+- Part 1 - Start your lab server

   Navigate to folder with **_ package.json _** install packages with command